Scipion is available to all HPC2N users.

 The "localhost" entry can be used to run shorter, non-cpu intensive tasks, on the login node, or submit tasks to the batch system and run on CPUs only, good for any protocol that doesn't utilize GPU resources.
 There is also a "GPU_batch_job" entry that can be used to submit GPU based tasks to the batch system.

-When submitting tasks to the batch system one have to fill in the "SNIC Project" field.
+When submitting tasks to the batch system one have to fill in the "project id" field.
 When using the "GPU_batch_job" selection one also have to choose which of the two GPU types to run on by selecting either the "GPU - K80" or the "GPU - V100" queue.
 Please read the support pages regarding how to use the GPU resources at HPC2N.

 NOTE: Motioncor2 currently has a bug when running on the V100 GPUs and produces bad output.
 Use the K80s instead.